samanthalclarke/USYD-Beamer-Theme/README.md

     - Save the single page with a sensible name (e.g. titlebgstdjun16_myimage.pdf)
     - Place this file in the same folder as the Beamer .tex file
     - In .tex file, change the line: \usebackgroundtemplate{\includegraphics[width=\paperwidth,height=\paperheight]{**titlebgstd2jun16.pdf**}} to the name of your single page background title page PDF file.
-- Creating a **Section Divider Slide with USYD Background** from the USYD brand-compliant PowerPoint presentation:
+- Create other **Section Divider Slides with USYD Background** using the USYD brand-compliant PowerPoint presentation:
     - Follow the same as for Title Slide, using a Section Divider slide within the USYD brand-compliant PowerPoint presentation.